nick-p-34/telemetrix-sim/README.md

 1. The car leaves the garage → transponder & sensors activate
 2. Sensors measure car performance & parameters
 3. Transponder emits values measured from car
-4. Emitted values are received by Telemetrix → data can be displayed on pit wall
+4. Emitted values received by Telemetrix → can be displayed on pit wall

 ---